abdullah-elhelw0/abdullah-elhelw0/README.md

 ## Quick Navigation

 - **New to GitHub?**
-  Check out my [Projects Repository](/repositories) to explore my latest work.
-If you find something interesting, consider giving it a star!
+  Check out my [Projects Repository](https://github.com/abdullah-manga?tab=repositories) to explore my latest work.

-- **Experienced Developer?**
+- **Not Your First Time Here?**
-  Feel free to dive into the code, fork what interests you, and collaborate.
+  You already know the drill!
+Explore my dashboards, insights, and reports—feel free to fork, analyze, and build upon them.

 ---